rosenthalal/dmc_stack/README.md

 1.  install python
 2.  install flask library for python
 3.  run app.py in main folder
-4.  open localhost:5000 in browser
+4.  log on to http://localhost:5000 in browser

 # editing